 1525.
 A Grouping Problem

 You are given a set of n integers.
-You can take k different elements from them to make a group.
-Two groups will be different if there is at least one element which is not common to both.
-For example, if there are 4 elements a, b, c, d and you are asked to take two elements then ab, ad, bc, cd are all valid and different groups.
-A grouping system is complete if for a particular k, number of different groups is the maximum.
-In the former case, {ab, bc, cd, bd, ad, ac} is a complete grouping system.
+You may choose k distinct elements from this set to form a group.
+Two groups are considered different if there exists at least one element that is present in one group but not in the other.
+For example, if the set contains 4 elements a, b, c, d, and you are asked to choose two elements, then ab, ac, ad, bc, bd and cd are all valid and distinct groups.

 Sample input